appdevcanada/MovieDB_Website/README.md

 # Projetc Description

-This is a simple website to show abilities to manipulate data across sites using HTTP Requests and and data format.
+This is a simple website to show abilities to manipulate data across sites using HTTP Requests and formatting data results.